PowerDNS/pdns/pdns/docs/markdown/authoritative/upgrading.md

 #### module-dir
 The default location has changed from libdir to pkglibdir. pkglibdir is defined as '\$(libdir)/pdns'

+#### gpgsql-dbname, gpgsql-user
+These are now empty instead of "powerdns"

 # 3.3 to 3.3.1
 Constraints were added to the PostgreSQL schema: